 This business model gives Lottoland great flexibility in the types of promotions and special features it may offer.
-For example, Lottoland can offer special jackpots that are higher than the jackpot offered by the underlying lottery and it can offer free bets.
-None of that would be possible if Lottoland was bound to various lottery operators in an official capacity.
+For example, Lottoland can offer special jackpots that are higher than the jackpot offered by the underlying lottery, and it can offer free bets.
+None of that would be possible if Lottoland were bound to various lottery operators in an official capacity.

 Lotteries and Pricing

 Lottoland offers a significantly above-average number of lotteries compared to other similar sites.
-In total, there are more than 30 lotteries on offer ranging from various state-level lotteries to major international drawings.
-This list includes the big ones such as Powerball and EuroJackpot as well as lotteries as small as the New York keno drawing which runs every 4 minutes.
+There are more than 30 lotteries on offer ranging from various state-level lotteries to major international drawings.
+This list includes the big ones such as Powerball and EuroJackpot and lotteries as small as the New York keno drawing, which runs every 4 minutes.

 Here is the full list of lotteries along with the cost per entry for each:

-Lottoland subscriptions can also be customized so that tickets are only purchased when the jackpot is above a certain amount.
+Lottoland subscriptions can also be customized to only purchase tickets when the jackpot is above a certain amount.
 Alternatively, you can set the subscription to run up until a certain date by choosing the first draw date from which the subscription will begin.

 Syndicates at Lottoland let you play as many as 1008 lines (unique combinations of numbers) to give you more than a thousand chances to win.
 Each syndicate option sells anywhere from about 50 to 150 shares, with each share taking part in every line.
 You can buy as many shares as you want to increase your share of any prizes.